money-on-chain/main-RBTC-contract/docs/integration/redeeming-btc2x.md

 ### The bucket parameter

 A bucket is a bag that stores the balances of the leveraged token holders.
-Currently, only the BTC2X bucket called _X2_ exists.
+Currently, only the BTCx bucket called _X2_ exists.
 The X2 must be passed as an hex value.

-There is also a bucket named _C0_ but it should not be used to mint and redeem BTC2X.
+There is also a bucket named _C0_ but it should not be used to mint and redeem BTCx.

 In the following example you can see how to do it with javascript and the web3 library.
 For more detailed information about web3 you can read the [From outside the blockchain](from-outside-the-blockchain.md) section.